ns96/SCKTalk/README_SCK300S.md

 SCKTalk and the SCK-300S
 =======

-A brief overview of using a simple Java program to control the SCK-300S spin coater kit through the USB/serial port, and over Bluetooth from a Windows 10/11 computer. ***Please note that this code is provided for demonstration and testing purposes only, and comes with absolutely NO Warranty, or Support of any kind.
+A brief overview of using a simple Java program to control the SCK-300S spin coater kit through the USB/serial port, and over Bluetooth from a Windows 10/11 computer. ***Please note that this software code is provided for demonstration and testing purposes only, and comes with absolutely NO Warranty, or Support of any kind.
 Use at your own risk***.

 ## Introduction